lgrammel/js-agent/packages/agent/README.md

 Splits a text into chunks and generates embeddings.

-Features used: direct function calls (no agent), split text, generate embeddings
+Features used: direct function calls (no agent), split text (gpt3-tokenizer), generate embeddings

 ## Features